ibm-cloud-docs/text-to-speech/websockets.md

       <em>If you use IAM authentication,</em> pass a valid IAM access
       token to authenticate with the service.
 You pass an IAM access token instead of passing an API key with the call.
 You must use the access token before it expires.
+For information about obtaining an access token, see
+      <a href="/docs/services/watson/getting-started-iam.html">Authenticating
+      with IAM tokens</a>.
     </td>
   </tr>
   <tr>